microsoft/DeepSpeed/README.md

 Hostfiles are specified with the `--hostfile` command line option.
 If no hostfile is specified, DeepSpeed searches for `/job/hostfile`.
-If no hostfile is specified or found, DeepSpeed queries the number of GPUs on the local machine.
+If no hostfile is specified or found, DeepSpeed queries the number of GPUs on the local machine to discover the number of local slots available.

 The following command launches a PyTorch training job across all available nodes and GPUs